roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Relax, Rapha," says Hinagiku.
 "We are only want to get closer to you, Yuuyami."
 "We are!" affirms Prico.
 "Exactly," Ohan nods,  too.
-"...I also want to get on good terms with all of you, however I shall return homewards for the day."
+"...I also want to get on good terms with all you, however I shall return homewards for the day."

 Suspicious.
 Suspicious by any means.
 Everyone appears to be lurking something,  unfortunately, however, Yuuyami cannot read the minds.
-Yuuyami attempt to part the drawing room, abruptly, however, right at the place, the  consciousness had left her.
+Yuuyami attempt to part the drawing room, when, abruptly, right at the place, the  consciousness had left her.

 ◇

-When I noticed, I found myself within the consciousness domain of Yggdrasil.
+Upon regaining consciousness, I found myself within the consciousness domain of Yggdrasil.

 "Mama-Yuu!
 Long time no see!"

 Yggdrasil—the daughter of Yuuyami and Lydia—greeted Yuuyami with a smile.
-Her apple-green forelock was set in a slight float, and she had hitherto yield the ambience of mature little girl is  the same as at an hour of our encounter  heretofore.
+Her apple-green forelock was set in a slight float, and she had hitherto yield the ambience of mature little girl, the same as upon an hour of our encounter  heretofore.

 "Yugg-chan!"

-As Yuuyami spread her arms, Yggdrasil leaped straight amidst into her bosom.
+As Yuuyami spread her arms, Yggdrasil leaped straight amidst, into her bosom.

 "Ah—, adorable!
 What an adorable girl!
 My daughter is so adorable!"

 They rubbed their cheeks together, after Yuuyami had risen Yggdrasil up.
-Incidentally, when I perform an equal development to Haruka, she seldom resists, saying, "I~am rather full-fledged intelligent life-form yet."
-Well, she, however, had not actually reject me, this is a rebellious phase I fear?
+Incidentally, upon an equal development regarding to Haruka, she seldom resists, saying, "I~am rather full-fledged intelligent life-form yet."
+Well, she, however, is not actually rejects me, this is a rebellious phase I fear?
-Until she grew satisfied Yuuyami rubbed her cheek against Yggdrasil's,  slowly lowering, thereafter, Yggdrasil into the lea of iris flowers.
+Until Yuuyami grew satisfied, she rubbed her cheek against Yggdrasil's,  slowly lowering, thereafter, Yggdrasil into the lea of iris flowers.

 "And, what had happened today?"